cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 C or C++ applications.
 More generally, Ant can be used to pilot any type of process which can be described in terms of targets and tasks.
 Ant is written in Java.
-Users of Ant can develop their own ``antlibs'' containing Ant tasks and types, and are offered a large number of ready-made commercial or open-source ``antlibs''.
-Ant is extremely flexible and does not impose coding conventions or directory layouts to the Java projects which adopt it as a build tool.
-Software development projects looking for a solution combining build tool and dependency management can use Ant in combination with Apache Ivy.
-The Apache Ant project is part of the Apache Software Foundation [@ant-www].
+Users of Ant can develop their own

+> ``antlibs'' containing Ant tasks and types, and are offered a large
+> number of ready-made commercial or open-source ``antlibs''.
+Ant is
+> extremely flexible and does not impose coding conventions or
+> directory layouts to the Java projects which adopt it as a build
+> tool.
+Software development projects looking for a solution combining
+> build tool and dependency management can use Ant in combination with
+> Apache Ivy.
+The Apache Ant project is part of the Apache Software
+> Foundation [@ant-www].

-# LXD -o-
+# LXD :o:

 |          |                               |